HevelMc/inception/README.md

 ## Configuration

-The following environment variables can be set in the `.env` file to configure the application:
+Run `make setup` to setup the .env file.

-- `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` - The passwords for the root and wordpress users in the database, respectively.
+Alternatively, you can manually create the .env file by copying the .env.example file and updating the values.

 ## Usage

-To stop the containers, run the following command: `make down`
+To stop the containers, run the following command: `make stop`

 To remove the containers and images, run the following command: `make fclean`